lbfederico/gromacs_scripts/README.md

 Depending on topol_ it includes ligand parameters , ligand topology and molecules at the end of the file or position restraints

+-> Complex + Topol

+This script must be run in the directory under analysis.
+It creates the complex.gro file and makes adjustments to topol.top.
+Used for protein and ligand or protein ligand and cofactor

+          python3.9 complex.py prot_name lig_name lig_name cof_name

+Extensions MUST be added.

 -> Analises_gmx

           python3 analises_gmx.py <sv_all or sv_trj or gp_trj>